 The Mokka X is relatively easy to potter about in, but it isn't great on bumpy roads – it’s certainly much more roly-poly than a Nissan Qashqai

-Besides the 152hp 1.4-litre petrol model, all Mokka Xs come with a six-speed manual gearbox as standard.
+Besides the 152hp 1.4-litre petrol model, every Vauxhall Mokka X comes with a six-speed manual gearbox as standard.
 It’s reasonably easy to use, but the optional six-speed automatic really helps give your left leg a rest in stop-start traffic or on long journeys.
-It’s reasonably smooth and costs £915 across the Mokka X range.
+It’s reasonably smooth and costs £915 across the Vauxhall Mokka X range.

 You can get four-wheel drive (for a little extra grip in slippery conditions) on 140hp petrol and 136hp diesel cars, but unless you live somewhere prone to snaps of wintery weather you’ll be better off with the standard front-wheel-drive model that’s cheaper to buy and run.

 The pillars where the doors meet the windscreen don’t create any particularly awkward blindspots at junctions but its small rear windscreen can make parking rather tricky.
-Thankfully, all Mokka Xs come with front and rear parking sensors as standard and you can get a reversing camera for an extra £285 for even greater peace of mind.
+Thankfully, every Vauxhall Mokka X comes with front and rear parking sensors as standard and you can get a reversing camera for an extra £285 for even greater peace of mind.